lun-ai/MIPlain/README.md

 MIPlain uses three primitives (highlighted in the above figure):
 1. move/2 for generating a valid Noughts and Crosses move
 2. won/1 for deciding a win of Noughts and Crosses
 3. number_of_pairs/3 for specifying the number of attacks for a player (X or O) on a given board.
-We have name such a game pattern "pair" because an attack involves two pieces of the same player but none of the opponent.
+We have name such a game pattern "pair" because it involves two pieces of the same player but none of the opponent's pieces blocks the line.

 (win_1) winning third move for X = X moves + X has three pieces in a line